 Excessive Shedding in Cats

-• Excessive shedding is most meaningful when paired with other visible changes: dandruff, scabs, redness, odor, or thinning.
+• Shedding is most meaningful when paired with other changes: dandruff, scabs, redness, odor, overgrooming, or true thinning.

 • Allergies and hypersensitivity can drive overgrooming and coat loss; vet-directed plans may include therapies like ciclosporin when appropriate (Roberts ES, 2016).

-• Parasites and ringworm can look like “just shedding,” so testing can save time and protect other pets and people (Fahey, 2024).
+• Parasites and ringworm can look like “just shedding,” so testing saves time and protects other pets and people (Fahey, 2024).

-• Diet quality shows up as shine and softness, but real-world variation means some cats benefit from added, consistent coat support (Bilgiç B, 2025).
+• Diet shows up as shine and softness; real-world variation means some cats benefit from added, consistent coat support (Bilgiç B, 2025).

 When Shedding Stops Feeling Normal, the Coat Is Sending Signals